Valiantsin2021/AT_JS_HT1_Valiantsin_Lutchanka/Readme.md

-# End to end test for https://opensource-demo.orangehrmlive.com/ in learning purposes
 # JS automation tests using WebdriverIO

 ## This repository purpose is to functional test automation of [Orange hrm project] https://opensource-demo.orangehrmlive.com/